 As noted in the tables above, current period changes in market value for the interest rate swaps that are accounted for as hedges are recorded on the statements of net position as deferred outflows.
-The cumulative fair market value of the outstanding interest rate swaps of December 31, 2019 and 2018 are reported on the statements of net position as a swap liability.
+The cumulative fair market value of the outstanding interest rate swaps as of December 31, 2020 and 2019 are reported on the statements of net position as a swap liability.